yellowthundercat/dependency-pytorch/README.md

 # dependency-pytorch
-This is pytorch implementation of paper APPLYING CROSS-VIEW TRAINING FOR DEPENDENCY PARSING IN VIETNAMESE, 2021
+This is pytorch implementation of paper APPLYING CROSS-VIEW TRAINING FOR DEPENDENCY PARSING IN VIETNAMESE, 2020 hehe

 ## package
 - torch (https://pytorch.org/)